-In early times palimpsests were parchments or other materials from which one or more writings had been erased to give room for later records.
+In early times a palimpsest was a parchment or other material from which one or more writings had been erased to give room for later records.
 But the erasures were not always complete; and so it became the fascinating task of scholars not only to translate the later records but also to reconstruct the original writings by deciphering the dim fragments of letters partly erased and partly covered by subsequent texts.

-The history of Iowa may be likened to a palimpsest which holds the records of successive generations.
+The history of Iowa may be likened to a palimpsest which holds the record of successive generations.
 To decipher these records of the past, reconstruct them, and tell the stories which they contain is the task of those who write history.